-Getting in a car accident is not only stressful; it can be very expensive.
+Being in a car crash is not only stressful; it can be very expensive.
 A recent survey reported by Fox News found that two-thirds of respondents who were not at fault for their collisions, still experienced high out-of-pocket expenses.
 They were often stuck with the cost of rental cars or repairs beyond insurance coverage.
 Here are some steps you can take to protect yourself financially for a car accident.

 Choosing the right auto insurance deductible

 A car insurance deductible is what you pay out of pocket for damages from a car accident before your insurance company begins to cover costs.
-If you take a high deductible, you may save on your premium, but in the unlikely event you have to use your insurance because of a fender bender or a crash, that can be very costly.
+If you take a high deductible, you may save on your premium, but in the unlikely event you have to use your insurance because of a fender bender or a crash, that can be costly.
 So you want to pick the deductible that fits your budget.

 Avoid risky driving habits

 Do you text and drive?
 Do you eat while you’re behind the wheel?
 Even if another driver caused the collision, engaging in distracted driving could put you at risk of being liable.
 Need help staying safe on the road?
 Find out if your insurance company has an app or other technology to help you avoid the unexpected when you’re driving.
 Not only will you get information that can help prevent a crash, you will also get a discount on your premiums.